Concrete Problem Signs

 Common repair methods companies have used in the past include completely replacing the problematic concrete or using mudjacking or slab jacking techniques to lift the sinking slabs.
 This involved pumping a mixture of concrete and mud under the settling areas.
 These outdated processes are not effective or long-lasting, but Ohio Basement Authority’s innovative PolyRenewal™ polyurethane foam injections can put your concrete back on solid ground once again.

 Ohio Basement Authority

-PolyRenewal™ is a non-invasive technique that can raise your floor back to its original position and provide a long lasting solution.
+PolyRenewal™ is a non-invasive technique that can lift your concrete slab floor and provide a long-lasting solution.